metavenoma/42/README.md

 Some of the categories of functions in this repository include:

-    libft: The core library functions, such as memset, memcpy, and strlen
+    libc_functions: The core library functions, such as memset, memcpy, and strlen, created based on LibC library;
+    additional_functions: Other mandatory functions that are not included in LibC and some utilitary functions I created;
-    ft_printf: A reimplementation of the C printf function
+    ft_printf: A reimplementation of the C printf function;
-    get_next_line: A function for reading input from a file descriptor line by line
+    get_next_line: A function for reading input from a file descriptor line by line;
-    ft_lst: Functions for working with linked lists, such as ft_lstnew and ft_lstadd_back
-    ft_btree: Functions for working with binary trees, such as ft_btree_create_node and ft_btree_level_order

 ## Conclusion